 |Developing Dental Capacities in Guatemala's Trifinio Region||Dental, Training/Education||Guatemala||Shick, E.|

 Elizabeth Shick, DDS, MPH, Assistant Professor, Department of Pediatric Dentistry, University of Colorado, School of Dental Medicine, is working on the Trifinio project to provide dental services to patients of the future clinic.
 She plans to provide comprehensive care to patients by travelling multiple times per year to the Trifinio Clinic, and creating an elective rotation for 3rd and 4th year dental students.
 Students will travel to the clinic to provide dental care with an attending faculty member from the University of Colorado School of Dental Medicine.
 Shick is investigating possible funding opportunities to cover costs of dental chairs, instruments and materials.
 Another goal of this project is to collaborate with the local dental school at University of Francisco Marroqin to encourage their involvement in providing dental care at the Trifinio clinic to provide long-term sustainability and increased scope of services offered.
 The final objective is collaboration with the faculty of the dental school at University of Francisco Marroqin to provide education and training in the area of pediatric dentistry and encourage an exchange program between their school and University of Colorado School of Dental Medicine.
+This project has no end date.

 |Development and health of rural Chinese children fed meat as a daily complementary food from 6-18 months of age||Child Health, Nutrition||China||Hambidge, M.|